jacobweinstock/tinkerbell-next/README.md

 ```

 3. Boot the machine - make sure the machine you want to PXE is set to boot from the network adapter

+Repeat steps 2 and 3 for each of the hardware data file to see the machine boot into the different operating system installation environments